norgeous/crc32hex/README.md

 # crc32hex
-A javascript CRC32 that returns as hex, rather than a 32bit unsigned int
+A javascript CRC32 that returns hex, rather than a 32bit unsigned int

 * return values match php's crc() function,
-* an instance of this object will cache crc operations for performance
+* an instance of this class will cache crc operations for performance

-## useage
+## usage

-module is supports AMD (requirejs), CommonJS (npm) and Globals export modes.

-### AMD
-coming soon

-### CommonJS
-coming soon

-### Globals
-coming soon
+[WIP]

 #### disable caching